Two dead in crash involving bus, lorry and car in Co Meath

 The road remained closed on Monday pending a forensic examination of the scene.

-Bus Eireann said a bus on its 101 service was involved in the collision and its staff were at the scene.
+Bus Eireann said a bus on its 101 service was involved in the collision and a number of its passengers remain in hospital.

+It said in a statement on Monday evening that Bus Eireann personnel were still at the scene.

+Chief executive of Bus Eireann Jean O’Sullivan said: “We are devastated by this tragic incident.

 Local councillor Sharon Tolan said she was “shocked and horrified” at the news of the crash on the busy commuter route.